-- (a) Corporate Affairs under the responsibility of the International Hydrographic Bureau (to be replaced by the Secretary General when the revised IHO Convention enters into force), - (b) Hydrographic Services and Standards under the responsibility of the relevant Committee (HSSC), - (c) Inter Regional Coordination and Support under the responsibility of the Inter Regional Coordination Committee (IRCC), according to the responsibilities of the main organs of the IHO which are summarized in Annex B.
+- Corporate Affairs under the responsibility of the Secretary General, - Hydrographic Services and Standards under the responsibility of the relevant Committee (HSSC), - Inter Regional Coordination and Support under the responsibility of the Inter Regional Coordination Committee (IRCC).

-The HSSC programme includes the activities to be conducted by its subordinate bodies.
+The HSSC programme includes the activities to be conducted by its subordinate bodies as well as by inter-organizational bodies that report to the HSSC.

-The IRCC programme includes the activities to be conducted by its subordinate bodies as well as by the Regional Hydrographic Commissions.
+The IRCC programme includes the activities to be conducted by its subordinate bodies as well as by the Regional Hydrographic Commissions and by inter-organizational bodies that report to the IRCC.

-Activities of individual Member States which are relevant to the implementation of the strategic directions are listed in the appropriate programme.
+Activities of individual Member States which are relevant to the implementation of the Strategic Directions are listed in the appropriate programme.